danadascalescu00/BoschFutureMobilityChallenge/README.md

 # BFMC - Brain ROS Project - FMI RoadRunner

 This GitHub repository contains a fork of the [BFCM 2022](https://github.com/ECC-BFMC/Brain_ROS) software with pre-given packages and examples demonstrating how to communicate with them.
 The pre-installed SD card is already configured to communicate with demo scripts within the ECC-BFCM/Computer project, and these scripts are set to run at start-up.
 However, if you wish to remove this configuration for development purposes, simply clean out the /etc/rc.local file.

-In addition to the main version, the repository also includes custom ROS nodes for line detection, semaphore, person detection, and traffic sign detection.
+_In addition to the main version, the repository also includes custom ROS nodes for line detection, semaphore, person detection, and traffic sign detection added by our team._

 ## Implementation Details